Setup Mandiant FLARE VM

 Only applications (.exe files) or shortcuts to applications can be pinned.

-If you would like to pin something that isn't an application, consider creating a shortcut that points to cmd.exe
+If you would like to pin something that isn't an application, consider creating a shortcut that points to

-If you would like to make something run with admin rights, consider making a shortcut using VM-Install-Shortcut
+with arguments supplied that will perform that actions you would like.If you would like to make something run with admin rights, consider making a shortcut using

-with the flag -runAsAdmin
+with the flag-runAsAdmin

 and pinning the shortcut.